xRokco/blog/src/pages/2018-08-15-deliveroo-review/index.md

 ## Rocket's

-This is the modern burger joint spin-off of Eddie Rocket's, which has lately been trialing a new style of burger in their Baggot Street restaurant.
+This is the modern burger joint spin-off of Eddie Rocket's, which has lately been trialling a new style of burger in their Baggot Street restaurant.
 These burgers are *good*.
 Very similar in style to Wowburger or Five Guys or all those American places everyone likes, which is a good thing.
 These are the best style burger.
 Not as many topping choices as the previously mentioned places, and the chips are only ok, but these are my favourite burgers in the city.

 ⭐⭐⭐⭐